 Few plants have a rich history as an indoor houseplant like the Kentia palm tree.

-The upright “Howea Forsteriana” with its beautiful, arching, dark green leaves has graced the background photos of royalty in the Victorian era.
+The upright “Howea Forsteriana” with its beautiful, arching, dark green leaves has graced the background photos of royalty in the Victorian era earning the name ‘Parlor Palm.”

 There’s also another Kentia called Howea belmoreana, Belmore sentry palm and curly palm.

 Recently, doing some channel surfing, I ran across an old movie.
-In the background was the “Kentia” one of the toughest and most elegant interior palms and plants around.
+In the background was the “Kentia” a popular indoor palm and one of the toughest and most elegant palms for interior use around.

 The Kentia is simply a great indoor plant!